vbanai/Linear_and_Logistic_Regression_Projects/README.md

 </br>

-"Tabular playground 2021 linear regression" project presents several solution for a Kaggle competition assigment </br>
+The "Tabular playground 2021 linear regression" project presents several solution for a Kaggle competition assigment </br>
 Competitors had to predict a continuous target based on a number of feature columns given in the data.
 All of the </br>
 feature columns, cont1 - cont14 are continuous.
 The dataset is quite approachable to achieve relatively good results </br>
 in the begining, but it is tough to improve the predictions.
 I used several technics to improve the results.
 The</br>